 What Happens When You Have a Car Accident in an Uber?

-Ever found yourself gripping the seat while riding in an Uber?
+Ever found yourself gripping the seat while riding in an Uber around downtown Denver?
 You may wonder just how often Uber drivers are involved in auto accidents.
 The data about Uber accidents is limited but as the company grows, we can likely expect the number of rideshare accidents to rise.
+This is important to keep an eye on, especially in areas around Denver like Littleton, Englewood, and Lone Tree where there are a high number of rideshare drivers.

-Since Uber launched five years ago, it has grown rapidly to a company valued at more than $18.2 billion.
+Since Uber launched, it has grown rapidly to a company valued at more than $18.2 billion.
 Uber has cars in 204 cities, in 45 countries, claiming to cover more than half of the U.S. population with its drivers.
 With more and more Uber drivers on the roads, there are bound to be accidents—at the very least, fender benders.
+Other rideshare companies such as Lyft have also emerged during this time.

 Uber Vehicles—Unlike Taxis—Are Not Considered Commercial Vehicles